caidongting/caidongting.github.io/README.md

 # caidongting.github.io
+## this is a project for personal blog.
-## this is a home page for https://caidongting.github.io/
+## and index.html file is the home page for https://caidongting.github.io/